Kamado Joe, Classic Joe II 18"

 I also did a cook with the bottom AMP iron grid in place with the Series III charcoal basket resting on that but quickly found that this causes clogging and impacts airflow so its just the Charcoal basket solo now sans the iron grate at the bottom of my rig.

-After I first assembled the rig it was time for a run in burn and another rebuild of the petals after that and a first cook five hours later on that same evening.
+After I first assembled My Classic Joe Series II rig it was time for a run in burn and another rebuild of the petals after that and a first cook five hours later on that same evening.

 The results of the first cook were pretty stunning actually.

-Some of my pals from Danville have long claimed Kamado Joe BBQ tastes better than BGE BBQ and they are amazingly quite right, it really does!
+Some of my pals from Danville, CA have long claimed Kamado Joe BBQ yelds better than BGE BBQ and they are amazingly quite right, it really does!

 I did a huge Rib eye, three Lamb chops and three chikken drums with Asian veggies and a baked potato for my first cook.

-It shoulda been 2 baked potatties but one rolled off onto the floor revealing another KJ flaw and a change in how I cook them pesky thangs.
+It shoulda been 2 baked potatties but one rolled off onto the floor revealing another KJ flaw and a change in how I cook them pesky thangs from Idaho.

-I now Microwave them for 1 minute 25 to One minute 45 depending on their size as I grew tired of waiting hours for them to cook.
+I now Microwave them for 1 minute 25 to 2 minutes 45 depending on their size as I grew tired of waiting hours for them to cook.

-After that I throw them on the KJ grids and they are roughly ready about the same time that the meat is.
+After that brief microwave starter session I throw them on the KJ grids and they are roughly ready about the same time that the meat is.

 I no longer wrap Baked Potatoes in Aluminum foil either by the way.

-I recall that I started doing this while in the Army in South West Africa as I threw them directly on the charcoal we built for a Braai and then we put the fresh Kudu liver and kidneys in the fire and finished with Kudu steaks sizzling on our makeshift steel wire grid we took with us everywhere in our Samil truck.
+I recall that I started doing that while in the SADF in Namibia as I threw them directly on the charcoal we built for a Braai and then we put the fresh Kudu liver and kidneys in the fire coals and finished with Kudu steaks sizzling on our makeshift steel wire grid we took with us everywhere in our Samil 100 truck.

-After they transferred me to Helicopters we still had a similar grid stashed away in the old Alouette and we shot our game much faster from it as well.
+After they transferred me to Helicopters I still had a similar grid stashed away in the old Alouette hold and we shot our game much faster from that thang as well.

-For some reason since then I always wrapped potatoes in aluminum foil and this slows down how they cook but I think I did it because the hydraulic fluids from the Samil and the Alouette were not great on the potatoes and wrapping them in aluminum stopped them getting completely charred when we grilled them.
+For some reason since then I always wrapped potatoes in aluminum foil and this slows down how they cook but I think I did it because the hydraulic fluids from the Samil and the Alouette were not great on the potatoes and wrapping them in aluminum stopped them getting completely charred when we grilled them in the coals.

-We always had mountains of charcoal with us back then for some reason I cannot fathom.
+We always had mountains of charcoal with us back then for some reason I just cannot fathom....National service sure was a big party for me looking back on it all....

-In future I will have the Baked Potato lower down and the meat on the other half of the stepped grid equation to stave off the potatoes rolling to oblivion problem.
+In future I will have the Baked Potato lower down and closer to the heat and the meat on the other half of the stepped grid equation to stave off the potatoes rolling to oblivion problem.

 Kamado Joe Grill corner